itachi-P/ShellScripts/README.md

 # ShellScripts
-Place for shell scripts and configuration files such as bash, zsh, Vim, etc.
+A place to store shell scripts and configuration files for bash, zsh, Vim, etc.